oracle/truffleruby/doc/user/options.md

 TruffleRuby:
   -Xlog=SEVERE,WARNING,INFO,CONFIG,FINE,FINER,FINEST
-                  set the TruffleRuby logging level -Xoptions       print available TruffleRuby options -Xname=value    set a TruffleRuby option (omit value to set to true) -J-option=value Translates to --jvm.option=value
+                  set the TruffleRuby logging level -Xname=value    set a TruffleRuby option (omit value to set to true) -J-option=value Translates to --jvm.option=value
 ```

 As well as being set at the command line, options, except for `log`, can be
-set using`--option=`, or using `--ruby.option=` from any GraalVM language
+set using `--option=`, or using `--ruby.option=` from any GraalVM language
 launcher.
+You can omit `=value` to set to `true`.

-They can also be set as JVM system properties, where they have a
+They can also be set as JVM system properties, where they have a prefix
-prefix `polyglot.ruby.`.
-For example `--jvm.Dpolyglot.ruby.cexts.remap=true`,
+`polyglot.ruby.`.
+For example `--jvm.Dpolyglot.ruby.cexts.remap=true`, or via
-or via any other way of setting JVM system properties.
-Finally, options can be
+any other way of setting JVM system properties.
+Finally, options can be set as
-set as Graal-SDK polyglot API configuration options.
+Graal-SDK polyglot API configuration options.

 The priority for options is the command line first, then the Graal-SDK polyglot
 API configuration, then system properties last.